Evolution of the Agile Manager

 - Targets are still efficiency\shareholder driven.

-- People in (Scrum) teams are not used to self-organise (although they might be open for it).
+- People in (Scrum) teams are not used to self-management (although they might be open to it).

-- Teams aren’t stable enough to continuously learn and become self-organised.
+- Teams aren’t stable enough to continuously learn and become self-management.

 Being a Director in a world with uncertainty and change is stressful.
-At some point he needs to delegate stuff to people he can trust.
+At some point, he needs to delegate stuff to people he can trust.
 That’s the moment where Directors become Influencers.
-A Manager needs some maturity from the Scrum Masters, Product Owners and Development teams to make that shift.
+A Manager needs some maturity from the Scrum Masters, Product Owners, and Developers to make that shift.

 The Influencer still has a need for control.
 He still makes the top-down plan and then tries to get buy-in on these plans.